Ben-Malik/ben-malik.github.io/index.md

-# This is Ben-Malik, a Full Stack Java Developer at [Yaşar Bilgi](https://yasarbilgi.com.tr).
+# I'm Ben Malik, a Full Stack Developer at [Yaşar Bilgi](https://yasarbilgi.com.tr).

 I'm 23 years old and from Benin's city of Bassila and been programming since 17.
 I currently live in Izmir, Turkey where I went to college named
 [Izmir Institute of Technolgy](https://en.iyte.edu.tr)